Maggie L. Walker Governor's School for Government and International Studies: History

 At its 1991 founding, the Governor's School for Government and International Studies was given the Thomas Jefferson High School building to share by Richmond Public Schools.
 The city school stopped accepting freshmen in 1991, intending to turn the building fully over to GSGIS by 1995.
 However, parents, students, and alumni of TJHS, as well as city politicians, protested the closing of their school, RPS reversed its decision, and in 1992 TJ started accepting freshmen again and GSGIS started looking for a permanent home.

 After several years of false starts and administrative turnover, GSGIS finally obtained the Maggie Walker High School building, an abandoned former Richmond City school, as a permanent home.
 The original building, Maggie L. Walker High School, was first opened in the 1930s as a school for African-Americans.
 It was named for Maggie Lena Walker, the first woman and African-American to operate a bank in the United States and was once attended by American civil rights lawyer and politician Henry L. Marsh, African American tennis pro Arthur Ashe, as well as pro football Hall-of-Famer Willie Lanier, and NBA great Bob Dandridge.
 GSGIS took up occupancy in fall 2001 after several million dollars of renovations and adopted the name Maggie L. Walker Governor's School for Government and International Studies, or MLWGSGIS for short, though commonly shortened further to MLWGS.

 Academics

 Today, MLWGSGIS is known for its challenging academic curriculum and performance in national and regional academic competitions.
 Large numbers of graduating seniors at the Governor's School seniors are accepted into highly ranked universities.
+The school is especially known for its expansive course options in languages and social studies, with students required to study multiple languages to graduate.
+Students generally take a multitude of advanced courses during their time at MLWGSGIS, often including AP and dual-enrollment courses with Virginia Commonwealth University.

 Community service

 To foster community improvement efforts, all Governor's School students are required to complete 140 hours of community service by graduation.
 School clubs frequently participate in neighborhood cleanup projects.
 In order to receive a Governor's School diploma, all community service and credits must be completed.
-The 2008 graduating class completed over 34,500 community service hours.
+The 2023 graduating class completed over 40,432.75 community service hours.